KDoh12/toxic-sites-ky/README.md

 # Toxic Sites in Kentucky

-This project contains a Jupyter Notebook that will load [TRI](https://www.epa.gov/toxics-release-inventory-tri-program) data and find facilities that within a certain distance to populated places specific to the United States, this can be modified for your individual needs within the notebook.
+This project contains a Jupyter Notebook that will load [TRI](https://www.epa.gov/toxics-release-inventory-tri-program) data and find facilities that within a certain distance to populated places specific to the United States and export a json file of those facilites.
+This can be modified for your individual needs within the notebook.

 This project also contains a web map that showcases these facilities for the state of Kentucky and provides some additional info about the TRI Program and more info about the map.
 I encourage you to take a look at the Toxic Sites in KY map!